 My show is already getting a production this year.
 Is that okay?

-NYMF requires that shows refrain from mounting competing productions anywhere within a 100-mile radius of the New York City area within six months prior to the festival start date and one month after the end of the festival.
+NYMF requires that shows refrain from mounting competing productions anywhere within a 100-mile radius of the New York City area within six months prior to the Festival start date (early July) and one month after the end of the Festival (early August).

 My show is based off of or includes existing material.
 Do I need to include proof of rights for this?